 | Performance Max | 15% |

-Keep PMax at 15-20% of total spend maximum.
-If PMax can't prove itself with 15% of budget, giving it more won't help — it'll just scale the inefficiency.
+Cap PMax at 15-20% of total spend.
+If it can't prove itself with 15% of budget, giving it more won't help — it'll just scale the inefficiency.

 Scenarios Where PMax Adds Value